PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Neural network training

 \section{Neural network training}

-Several networks corresponding to the various reconstruction strategies are trained using the weaver framework \citep{weaver} based on PyTorch \citep{NEURIPS2019_bdbca288}, implementing the ParT architecture \citep{Qu:2022mxj}.
+Several networks corresponding to the various reconstruction strategies are trained using the weaver framework \citep{weaver} based on PyTorch \citep{NEURIPS2019_bdbca288}, implementing the ParT architecture \citep{Qu:2022mxj} with minor modifications as described in Sec. \ref{sec:Flavor-tagging-algorithm}.
 Jets are classified into three classes, namely bb, cc, and ll (b, c, and udsg for AK4 jets).
 The bb (cc) jets used in the trainings are sampled from the flat-mass ZH(H$\rightarrow\text{b\ensuremath{\bar{\text{b}}}}$) (ZH(H$\rightarrow\text{c}\bar{\text{c}}$)) processes.
 The ll jets are sampled from ZH(H$\rightarrow\text{b\ensuremath{\bar{\text{b}}}}$), ZH(H$\rightarrow\text{c}\bar{\text{c}}$), and Z+jj processes.
 Wrong combinations of jets, such as multi-pronged jets containing only one b/c parton in the ZH processes, are also labeled ll (cf. Sec. \ref{sec:Simulation}).
 The number of ll jets sampled from each of ZH(H$\rightarrow\text{b\ensuremath{\bar{\text{b}}}}$), ZH(H$\rightarrow\text{c}\bar{\text{c}}$), and Z+jj processes ranges between 25--30 million.
 In case of AK4 jet trainings, all jets labeled b, c, and udsg are used regardless of the physics process they were sampled from.

 Jets are assigned weights during the training such that each class contains an equal number of jets.
 In case of AK8, AK15, PAIReD, and PAIReDEllipse trainings, the jets are weighted such that a mass metric has the same distribution for all labels, using the mass distribution of the ll jets as the reference.
 For the purpose of defining a uniform mass metric, mass regression techniques, discussed in Appendix \ref{sec:Mass-regression}, are used.
-Only jets with regressed masses ($m_{\text{reg}}$) of 50--400 GeV are used to train the classifier.
+Only jets with regressed masses ($m_{\text{reg}}$) of 50--400 GeV are used to train the classifier, in order to avoid any biases in the prediction of $m_{\text{reg}}$ for jets lying at the extreme edges of the range ($m_{\text{reg}}\in[10,50)\cup(400,500]$ GeV).
 In case of AK4 jets, the jets are weighted such that the $p_{\text{T}}$ and $\eta$ of the jets in the b and c classes have the same distributions as those in the reference udsg class.